 where $\square_g = g^{\mu \nu} \nabla_\mu \nabla_\nu$ is the D'Alembertian operator associated with the metric $g$ and $\phi$ is the scalar field with mass $m$.

 Under superficial inspection, the Klein-Gordon equation in flat spacetime looks very similar to the Schrödinger equation.
-A main difference is that it has a second derivative in both the spatial and temporal coordinates, making it invariant under Lorentz transformations as required by relativity.
-Historically, the Klein Gordon equation was derived from a relativistic (classical) Hamiltonian of a particle and then interpreting momentum and position as operators~\cite{schweber2005introduction}
+The main difference is that it has a second derivative in both the spatial and temporal coordinates, making it invariant under Lorentz transformations as required by relativity.
+Historically, the Klein-Gordon equation was derived from a relativistic (classical) Hamiltonian of a particle and then interpreting momentum and position as operators~\cite{schweber2005introduction}

 with momentum vector $\mathbf{p}$.
 To avoid the problem of the square root, which would appear if we inserted $H_{\mathrm{r}}$ into the Schrödinger equation, the formalism considers instead the squared operator equation